 The Context for the Cursing of the Fig Tree

 When trying to understand the significance of this story, it is important to understand the context.
-Matthew intentionally organizes his material in a way to teach us specific lessons.
-He does not just include this random event because he thought it interesting.
+Matthew intentionally organized his material in a way to teach us specific lessons.
+He does not include this random event just because he thought it interesting.
 Rather it is a part of a larger lesson that he is presenting.

 The context of this passage is important.
-It will help us to understand why Matthew includes this account.
+It will help us to understand why Matthew included it.
 And what he is telling us through it.
 This passage is preceded and followed by accounts of conflict.
 On one side is the cleansing of the temple and the praise of the little children.
-On the other side it concerns his authority to do what he was doing; healing and teaching.
+On the other side, it concerns his authority to do what he was doing; healing and teaching.

 So the context is one of conflict.
-The Jewish religious leaders are indignant with Jesus and challenging his authority.
+The Jewish religious leaders are indignant with Jesus and challenge his authority.
 They have rejected him as their Messiah.
-And were trying to discredit him and turn the people’s heart away from him.
+And were trying to discredit him and turn the people’s hearts away from him.
 We need to bear that in mind when we look at what happens to the fig tree and Jesus’ teaching concerning it.